WebKit/explainers/spatial-backdrop/README.md

 ## Use Cases

-* Website Ambiance, E.g. look at the page for a popular streaming series in an environment from that series.
+* Website ambiance, e.g., look at the page for a popular streaming series in an environment from that series.
 * Displaying life-sized Products such as a Car Showroom, Hotel Room
 * Informative, see these dinosaurs to scale as you read about the jurassic era.